Roma (given name)

 Roma is a unisex given name in many languages, and is the feminine form of the name Roman in some languages.
 In Italian, it is a toponymic name that stems from the city of Rome.
-It can also be from Latin, romanus, or other cities called Roma in Valencia and Galicia.
+It can also be from Latin, romanus, or other cities called Roma in Valencia and Galicia.In India, it is another name for the goddess Lakshmi and can be used for boys and girls.